Exemption from open advertising

 A technical reason could be:

-- a need to match with existing equipment, software or services
+- where there is a need to match with existing equipment, software or services

 - where an agency has a bespoke IT system that was custom-designed for it and only the supplier that designed it fully understands the code base